 "Rain replenishes the earth" or "All weather is necessary for the planet."

 Next time you are caught in the rain, don't curse it, dance in it instead.
 The earth needs clouds, rain, and even storms.
 It’s all part of a delicate balance, which we have taken for granted for far too long.
-I’m not talking about saying affirmations when there is a dangerous hurricane or flood, but when you wake up to the sound of rain outside you window, try not to call it a "bad day" before the day has even started.
+I'm not talking about saying affirmations when there is a dangerous hurricane or flood, but when you wake up to the sound of rain outside your window, try not to call it a "bad day" before the day has even started.

 When you practice reacting to daily annoyances with positive affirmations, you will start to see a shift in your life.
 Little things will start to bother you less and less, and you will be able to maintain a calm and happy mood throughout the day.
 And when days are better, life is better.